Baldur’s Gate 3 Astarion: The Pale Elf Walkthrough

 Option 2: Refuse to help Astarion

-Baldur’s Gate 3 The Pale Elf rewards
+Baldur’s Gate 3: The Pale Elf quest rewards

 • Woe Staff